scottish-pl-institute/spls/meetings/2024/july/index.md

 ## Registration

 + ~~If you plan to attend in person register by the **19th June 2024** using [this form](https://forms.office.com/e/0zUMNaUxVj).~~
-+ If you wish to give a talk then please indicate it in the above form.
-If your title or abstract is yet to be determined, they can be sent by the **24th June 2024** per email to one of the organizers.
++ ~~If you wish to give a talk then please indicate it in the above form.
+If your title or abstract is yet to be determined, they can be sent by the **24th June 2024** per email to one of the organizers.~~
 + Registration is required for catering.

 ## Programme

-Please find the tentative schedule below:

 #### 11:30&mdash;12:30 &nbsp;&nbsp; Session 1: Keynote
 <table>